2025122057/Takapedia-Store/README.md

 > You can also register a new account using the Register link below the login button.
 After successful login, you will be redirected to the Dashboard.

+#Instructions to Add Prouduct/Upload Picture in Products Page.

+>You can use add product features below the display products.

+>Then enter the information that required.

+#for upload picture, you have to save the picture in (product).jpeg file and than save it into the assets/images folder for the picture to be display.

 #Frameworks / Libraries Used
 > Bootstrap 5.3 – For responsive layout and UI components.